Hydroiodic/PyOE_Website/src/markdown/details.md

 For this part, we have provided two algorithms for training the model (```NaiveTrainer``` and ```IcarlTrainer```).
 For common usage, you can pass the parameters to it directly and then call ```train``` method.
 Then the model will use the selected data to train the model.

+## Metrics

+In this part of our system, we provide several metrics to evaluate the performance of a dataset or a model after training.
+This mainly includes three parts:

+**Effectiveness** - Outputs the average loss of fitting all current data.

+**Efficiency** - Automatically measures the time at the start and end of training and calculates the total training duration.
+You can retrieve the total duration of the last training by calling ```trainer.get_last_training_time()``` (unit is seconds).

+**Drift Detection Delay** - Measures the average delay in detecting concept drift given the ground truth.
+If no ground truth is provided, it outputs all the predicted locations of concept drift.